 After completing the Bear trial, Ethan is told his reward was in the glove compartment the whole time, something he did not need to drive the wrong way through traffic to access.
 You'd Expect: Ethan would take the time to carefully look over future trial locations to make sure he can't circumvent any other ones.
 Instead: He doesn't even try to look around, and ends up cutting off a finger when the clue he was trying to get was under a floorboard less than a foot from his chair.

 Ethan is made to crawl through a long tunnel filled with broken glass as part of a trial.
 You'd Expect: Ethan would reach in front of himself and sweep the glass to the side with his arm (and repeat every few steps), allowing him to crawl through the tunnel mostly unscathed with at worst some minor cuts to his arm.
 Instead: He crawls through what must have been a quarter mile of broken glass, leaving his arms and legs badly cut up.
 This, combined with injuries from other trials, incapacitates him and nearly gets him arrested.
 Or does get him arrested, if the player botches Madison's section.

-It is mentioned repeatedly that Ethan was in a coma for six months after Jason was hit by the car and killed, meaning that, given the timeframe, Ethan would have been in a coma for most of the first round of killings by the Origami Killer, followed by months of physical therapy and close watch by hospital staff, giving him an airtight alibi You'd Expect: This incredibly relevant piece of information would be brought up, totally exonerating him.
-Instead: His wife, therapist and even Ethan himself all forget that he was in a coma for the entire first round of Killings, and either the police and/or Norman never do a background check on him, or if they do it somehow isn't on the background check.
+It is mentioned repeatedly that Ethan was in a coma for six months after Jason was hit by the car and killed, meaning that, given the timeframe, Ethan would have been unable to kidnap children due to the coma, physical therapy and more likely than not being kept under close watch by the Hospital Staff.
+You'd Expect: This incredibly relevant piece of information would be brought up, totally exonerating him.
+Instead: His wife, therapist and even Ethan himself all forget that he could not have possibly committed the entire first round of Killings, and either the police and/or Norman never do a background check on him, or if they do it somehow isn't on the background check.